Language lessons across the UK & Ireland

 Face-to-Face Closed (Private) Group General or Business Italian

-Two or more people can benefit from studying Italian together as these Italian lessons are also offered to groups (Two-to-One Italian Lessons or Small Group In-Company Italian Lessons).
-Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
-The booking has to be made for all students at the same time.
-Listen & Learn does not advocate group sessions of more than 6-8 people, though Taster Italian Lessons can be experienced by up to 12 people.
+The Italian lessons are also available for 2 or more people studying together (Two-to-One Italian Lessons or Small Group In-Company Italian Lessons).
+All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
+The booking must be made for all participants at the same time.
+Listen & Learn does not recommend group classes of more than 6-8 people though In-Company Taster Italian Lessons can be run with up to 12 people.
 Enquire now about our Italian Courses or Take A Free Italian Level Test

 Skype, Google Meet or Zoom Online 1-to-1 (Individual) General or Business Italian